Whowong/WhatTheHack/xxx-ModernGitHubDev/Coach/Solution-03.md

-# Challenge 03 - <Title of Challenge> - Coach's Guide
+# Challenge 03 - Continuous Integration And Security - Coach's Guide

 [< Previous Solution](./Solution-02.md) - **[Home](./README.md)** - [Next Solution >](./Solution-04.md)

 ## Notes & Guidance

-This is the only section you need to include.

-Use general non-bulleted text for the beginning of a solution area for this challenge

-- Then move into bullets
-  - And sub-bullets and even
-    - sub-sub-bullets

-Break things apart with more than one bullet list

-- Like this
-- One
-- Right
-- Here
+- Actions typically need to run once before they appear as an option for branch protections
+- Because GHAS is built on GitHub Actions, you may want to briefly explain GitHub actions to the team
+- Feel free to talk about different aspects of CI/CD with the team
+- Ensure the team **DOES NOT** merge the PR